The Dark Side of Calvinism, by George L. Bryson

 Wednesday, February 27, 2013

 About comments on this article: I am unable with blogspot to disable comments on a single article - it must be done for the entire blog.
 However, I will NOT engage in any discussion about this article, nor will I post argumentative comments for this article.
-If you think you will be able to badger me, it won’t work because I will delete any comments un-opened.
+If you think you will be able to badger me, it won’t work.
 I have studied the issue for decades and there is nothing more a Calvinist can tell me about that system - I’ve heard it all and I do not want to take the time to engage discussions.
 I have already spent too much time writing this article.

 I intentionally avoid discussions about Calvinism on this blog.
 There are times the subject has come up in comment strings, but I have not written articles about it.
 The reason is simple: it always becomes futile and a waste of time, because I’ve yet to come across a Calvinist who will consider changing his position, and I’m certainly not changing mine.
 If the fact that I am against Calvinism causes me to loose followers, so be it; I would hope you’d find the information on my blog to be of value in and of itself (after all, I follow many Calvinist blogs!).
 This article has come about because of discussions on other blogs which lead to hostility because I don’t want to get in a debate about Calvinism; they want me to prove Calvinism is wrong or else label me a coward, etc.